Using Shifter at NERSC¶

 When you're building images it's better to try to keep the image as compact as possible.
 This will decrease the time to upload the image to Docker Hub and to upload it into the Shifter framework.
 Images larger than about 20GB will likely timeout when uploading to Docker Hub.
 You can keep image size down by removing software source tarballs after you install them and by limiting images to specific target applications and what is needed to support them.
 Small datasets that are static could go into an image, but it is better to put large datasets on the file system and use Shifter's volume mount capability to mount them into the image.

 Once you have built your image, you can upload it to Docker Hub.
-Once that's done you can pull the image down onto Cori or Edison.
+Once that's done you can pull the image down onto Cori.
 Alternatively, you can use our private image registry if you do not want to upload your image to a public repository.
 If your image is too large to comfortably go through Docker Hub or our private repository (> 20GB), please see our support page.

 Shifter images have a naming scheme that follows